-Chapat is the Parsi culture's equivalent of a crepe because it is on the thinner side but it is commonly known as a Parsi pancake too.
+Chapat is the Parsi culture's delicious equivalent of a crepe however it is also commonly known as a Parsi Pancake too - either way it takes amazing!

-Traditionally Chapat is enjoyed as a delicious snack with a good cup of Parsi chai which is sweet black tea, with milk and sugar added and infused with all sorts of beautiful aromatic spices - the combination tastes heavenly!
+Traditionally Chapat is enjoyed as a delicious snack with a good cup of Parsi chai which is sweet black tea, with milk and sugar added and infused with all sorts of beautiful aromatic spices making for a rather heavenly combination of flavors.

 Parsi Chapat has a wonderful blend of ground cardamom and nutmeg added which delivers that distinctive Parsi flavor!
 When I was a little girl my Katie Granna (my grandmother) would make these for us and her chapat is still the best I have ever eaten - I guess the secret ingredient was her special grandmotherly love!

-I've tried to honor her recipe with something very, very close and when I made these today I almost felt like she was with me in the kitchen and I was a child again.
-Taking inspriation from her, my recipe, like hers, has a touch of exquisite saffron and her unique addition of dessicated coconut.
+I've tried to honor her recipe with something close and when I made these today I almost felt like she was with me in the kitchen and I was a child again.
+Taking inspiration from her, my recipe, like hers, has a touch of exquisite saffron and her unique addition of desiccated coconut.
 Coconut is not necessarily traditional in most chapat recipes but I think my Katie Granna was on to a winner here.

 To make these more nutritious I made these with gut friendly spelt flour and coconut milk and found that both ingredients work extremely well as healthy, yet delicious substitutes in this recipe.
 Charoli (which resembles slightly darker, smaller pine nuts) - adds another level of beautiful, earthy, traditional flavor flavor.
 You can find Charoli at most good Indian grocery stores.

-To turn these into a decadent dessert instead of a light snack, I have served these with my Home-made Spiced Ice-cream (recipe to come shortly) and pan fried bananas - so good!
-By the way, a quick reheat in the microwave and these will taste fresh as the day you made them and they will keep easily for a several days in an airtight container in the fridge.
+To turn these into a decadent dessert instead of a light snack, serve with ice-cream and pan fried bananas - it tastes so good!
+By the way, a quick reheat in the microwave and these will taste as fresh as the day you made them and they will keep easily for a several days in an airtight container in the fridge.

 Do not let your pan overheat or you will scorch the butter/ghee and burn your batter.
 If the butter is browning straight away on contact with the pan then it is too hot and your batter will burn